2025: 13 steps to reviewing your sales commission plan. Access tips from experts in top companies.

 Paul Barret, I have been with Glady for two years now.
 I started as an intern as a Sales Development Representative (SDR), then I made the transition to a Sales Operations position, mainly on the acquisition side.

-I started on the SDR side, now I'm in charge of the whole acquisition side, so SDR and Account Executive (AE).
+I started on the SDR side.
+Now I'm in charge of the whole acquisition side, so SDR and Account Executive (AE).
 There are now two of us in this team.

 We have several missions with five main axes: